Gotabaya Rajapaksa: Economic crisis and downfall

-Resignation, exile and return
+Resignation and exile

 On 9 July 2022, Rajapaksa fled his official residence in Colombo prior to protesters breaking through police barricades and entering the premises.
 Protesters were seen occupying the mansion, even swimming in the president's pool.
 Later that evening the Speaker of the Parliament confirmed that the president would resign his office on 13 July 2022.
 On 11 July, the Prime Minister's Office also reconfirmed it.
-On 9 and 10 July, Rajapaksa's whereabouts were unknown to the public until Sri Lankan military sources told the BBC on 11 July, that the President was on a Navy vessel in Sri Lankan waters.
+On 9 and 10 July, Rajapaksa's whereabouts were unknown to the public until Sri Lankan military sources told the BBC on 11 July that the President was on a Navy vessel in Sri Lankan waters.
 Later that day, the Speaker of the Parliament announced that the President was still in the country.
 It was later revealed that Rajapaksa and his wife were evacuated from the President's House on the morning of 9 July by the Sri Lanka Navy and had boarded SLNS Gajabahu which then departed Colombo harbour and sailed within Sri Lankan territorial waters allowing Rajapaksa to maintain communications while being safely out of reach of the protesters.
 On 12 July, it was reported that Rajapaksa was blocked from leaving the country by immigration staff at Bandaranaike International Airport and his visa request for United States was rejected.

 In the morning of 13 July, Rajapaksa left Sri Lanka via an Antonov An-32 military transport aircraft of the Sri Lanka Air Force to Maldives.
 There were protests in Maldives upon his arrival.
 While in Maldives, he issued a gazette stating that he is "unable to exercise, perform and discharge the powers, duties and functions of the Office of the President" by reason of his absence from Sri Lanka and appointed Ranil Wickremesinghe as acting president under Article 37 (1) of the constitution of Sri Lanka.
 However, Rajapaksa was yet to officially resign from presidency on 13 July as he had previously announced on 9 July.
 On 14 July, Rajapaksa left Maldives for Singapore via a Saudi Airlines flight.
 Singapore's Ministry of Foreign Affairs said in a statement that Rajapaksa had been allowed entry into Singapore on a private visit, and that he had neither asked for nor been granted any asylum.
 Later that day, President Rajapaksa sent his resignation letter to the Speaker of the Parliament through email, formally announcing his resignation.
 Rajapaksa would be the first Sri Lankan president to resign in the middle of his term.

 In his resignation letter which was formally read out at the parliament on 16 July, he had stated:

+Post-presidency

+Return to Sri Lanka

-On 2 September, Rajapaksa returned to Sri Lanka, ending his 52-day self-imposed exile.
+On 2 September 2022, Rajapaksa returned to Sri Lanka, ending his 52-day self-imposed exile.
+On his return he was provided with a new official residence and security granted to a former president.